 Resume bullet points enhance the readability of a resume and make it look professional.
 Hence, replace all the lengthy paragraphs of your resume with one-liner bullet points to impress the recruiter in your next job application.

 Writing impressive bullet points is also a time-consuming process.
-Considering this, we are answering some fundamental queries about resume point writing in this guide:
+However, you can smoothen the process by learning these fundamental steps of resume point writing:

 - What are the benefits of using bullet points in a resume?